 - Look at attracting the complete opposite of your current target audience with a product or service that appeals to them

-To implement a marketing campaign based on a new client base you can do it properly by expanding your business services, use sub-brands, research and creative design solutions or you could simply gather a list of contact details and make some calls.
+To implement a marketing campaign based on a new client base, try and expand your business services, use sub-brands, research and implement creative design solutions or simply gather a list of contacts and make some calls.